prakash961/Project_Stroke/README.md

 For this project we used Azure data bricks hosted on Microsoft Azure, Azure storage (mainly Azure Data Lake Storage Gen2), Microsoft PowerBI for beautiful visualizations.

 Team info:
-Veera Poorna Prakash Reddy Chekkera(16334850) Rajashekar Reddy Devireddy
+Veera Poorna Prakash Reddy Chekkera(16334850), Rajashekar Reddy Devireddy,
-Krupa Sagar Reddy
+Krupa Sagar Reddy,
 Dharani Kurra

 The following is the Pyspark notebook of initial analyis.